Open Heart, Moving Pen

-ALSO: 25% of proceeds on the last day of sales will be donated to Uganda Kitgum Education Foundation to help educate children so that they too can learn to write to change the world.
+ALSO: 5% of proceeds will be donated to Uganda Kitgum Education Foundation to help educate children so that they too can learn to write to change the world.

 Note: Paypal will automatically adjust the cost to your currency. $75 CAD is approximately $57 USD.